remix-run/remix/docs/guides/single-fetch.md

 ### Client Loaders

-If your app has route using [`clientLoader`][client-loader] functions, it's important to note that the behavior of Single Fetch will change slightly.
+If your app has routes using [`clientLoader`][client-loader] functions, it's important to note that the behavior of Single Fetch will change slightly.
 Because `clientLoader` is intended to give you a way to opt-out of calling the server `loader` function - it would be incorrect for the Single Fetch call to execute that server loader.
 But we run all loaders in parallel and we don't want to _wait_ to make the call until we know which `clientLoader`'s are actually asking for server data.

 For example, consider the following `/a/b/c` routes: